OverpoweredCoding/OverpoweredCoding/README.md

         self.language_spoken = ["es-ES", "en_US"]

     def message(self):
         print("Thanks for stopping by!
-Feel free to reach out to me for comissions or just to chat in general.")
+Feel free to reach out to me for commissions or just to chat in general.")

 OverpoweredCoding = Developer()